 Good news, friends.
 I’ve got a solution for you: bitchcraft.

-Bitchcraft is the power you already have inside you to end emotional eating, binge eating and chronic cycles of dieting—once and for all.
+By practicing bitchcraft, you bring an end to emotional eating, binge eating and chronic cycles of dieting—once and for all.

 I’m on a mission to help people like you create a deep well of self-trust, access supreme self-confidence and find ease in their own bodies.